andrewcincotta/Life360-Web-UI/README.md

 ### 2. Dockerized Build (Coming Soon)

-We are working on a Docker-based initialization and build process to simplify setup.
+I am working on a Docker-based initialization and build process to simplify setup.
 Stay tuned!

 ---